 All are encouraged to check the law school's webpage for any restrictions on campus access that may be imposed when needed to protect the health of the campus community.
-These may include requiring masks, proof of vaccination, not permitting members of the public on campus, and other measures.

 Library Building - Law Library

 Public

 Members of the public are welcome to use the law library Monday - Friday from 9:00 a.m. - 5:00 p.m.
 Use is restricted to the law library on the main floor, for legal research purposes only.
 Upon arrival, call Campus Safety at 717.541.1911 and present a valid photo ID.
 You must sign the visitor's log.